-We have special access to the Colosseum and the glorious Sistine Chapel.
+We have special access to the Colosseum and the world-renowned Capitoline Museum.
 Follow in the footsteps of slaves and Ceasars; saints and sinners in this unique exploration of over 2000 years of Roman history.

 - Go underground at the Colosseum, to see where the gladiators awaited their fate.
-Private evening visit to the Sistine Chapel
+Private evening visit to the the world-renowned Capitoline museum

 - On foot through the glories of the Eternal City from Trajan’s column to the Colosseum; the Forum to the Vatican

 - Stay in one charming hotel for the entirety of our journey, perfectly placed just behind the Pantheon

 We arrive in Rome, and transfer to our fabulous hotel in the centre of it all.
 A relaxed first day with time to adjust to our thrilling location.
 Why not take a leisurely walk on the surrounding streets before settling down for a delicious welcome dinner with the group?
 Benvenuto in Roma!

 Our adventure begins at the Colosseum, the iconic Flavian Amphitheatre – the largest of its type ever constructed.
 Here we enjoy a specially-arranged visit to the underground service tunnels and upper levels, offering unprecedented access to the atmospheric corridors in which so many lives were lived and broken.